dylanesque/Cheatsheets/react.md

 # Epic React: React Performance

--Using dev tools like the Coverage, Performance, and Network tabs are a good way to ensure that performance changes you're making actually change performance for the better
+- Using dev tools like the Coverage, Performance, and Network tabs are a good way to ensure that performance changes you're making actually change performance for the better

 -When evaluating performance you REALLY want to do so in production mode to get the clearest idea of what your users would be experiencing, and to avoid premature/unnecessary optimization.